Faust0z/LibraryManagementAPI/README.md

-A Book Library REST API done in Spring Boot to manage users, books and loans in a modern and secure way.
+A Library Management REST API done in Spring Boot to manage users, books and loans in a modern and secure way.
 The system implements:

 - The Spring Security framework for security with a JWT implementation.
 Users receive a JWT token when reaching the auth/login